AWS News Blog

 Migration Support for NoSQL Databases

-With this launch, AWS Database Migration Service can migrate relational databases, NoSQL databases, and data warehouses.
+With this launch, AWS Database Migration Service (AWS DMS) can migrate relational databases, NoSQL databases, and data warehouses.
 The launch adds support for MongoDB databases as a migration source and Amazon DynamoDB tables as a migration target.
 To get started, create a replication instance and database endpoints for MongoDB and DynamoDB:

 Read MongoDB as a Migration Source and DynamoDB as a Migration Target for more information.